-Of course, crossing the legs seems like a silly and ineffective way to hide the genitals but our unconscious mind rarely works rationally, or, to be more precise, works in ways that don’t seem rational to us.
+Of course, crossing the legs seems like a silly and ineffective way to hide the genitals, but our unconscious mind rarely works rationally.
+To be more precise, it works in ways that don’t seem rational to us.

-When a person feels extremely defensive, he might cross his legs in addition to crossing the arms thereby achieving a complete sense of protection since all his ventral delicate organs are covered.
+When a person feels extremely defensive, they might cross their legs besides crossing the arms.
+This helps them achieve a complete sense of protection since it covers all their ventral delicate organs.

 Sometimes, when people are feeling mildly defensive, they don’t fully cross their legs in the standing position.
 Instead, they simply cross one foot over the other while the displaced foot rests on the toes.

 This is a kind of partial legs-crossing gesture.
 The defensive feelings are not intense, but somewhere in the back of their mind, they’re unsure and feel that they might get ‘kicked in the nuts’.